tensorpack/tensorpack/docs/tutorial/symbolic.md

 # Symbolic Layers

-Tensorpack contains a small collection of common model primitives, such as conv/deconv, fc, bn, pooling layers. **You do not need to learn them.**
+Tensorpack contains a small collection of common model primitives, such as conv/deconv, fc, bn, pooling layers.
+However, tensorpack is model-agnostic, which means **you can skip this tutorial and do not need to use tensorpack's symbolic layers.**

 These layers were written only because there were no alternatives when tensorpack was first developed.
 Nowadays, these implementation actually call `tf.layers` directly.
 __Tensorpack will not add any more layers__ into its core library because this is not the focus of tensorpack, and there are many other alternative symbolic libraries today.

 Today, you can just use `tf.layers` or any other symbolic libraries inside tensorpack.
-Using the tensorpack implementations, you can also benefit from `argscope` and `LinearWrap` to simplify the code.
+If you use the tensorpack implementations, you can also benefit from `argscope` and `LinearWrap` to simplify the code.

 Note that to keep backward compatibility of code and pre-trained models, tensorpack layers